wingrise/Hello-world/README.md

 # Hello-world
 just have a try
+start from here

- I stopped my walking along the path,the food trails are hard to follow.
+I stopped my walking along the path,the foot trails are hard to follow.